 Spy on what others have done to get tips on how to sell your stuff

 The joy of eBay is you can see exactly how much other items have sold for, and how other sellers have described their wares.
 Just fill in the search box and tick "completed items" on the left-hand grey bar.
 If the price is listed in red, it means it did not sell.

-If your home's an Aladdin's cave of goods you've meaning to flog, don't forget that eBay* only offers 20 'free' listings a month.
+If your home's an Aladdin's cave of goods you've meaning to flog, don't forget that eBay* offers 20 free listings a month.
 (Until Sun 31 Jan, you can list as many as you like for free - see Free Listing Deal.)
 You'll still have to give eBay a cut of every item you actually sell though.